pypa/manylinux/README.rst

 Example
 -------

-An example project which builds 32- and 64-bit wheels for each Python interpreter version can be found here: https://github.com/pypa/python-manylinux-demo.
+An example project which builds 64-bit wheels for each Python interpreter version can be found here: https://github.com/pypa/python-manylinux-demo.
+The repository also contains demo to build 32-bit and 64-bit wheels with ``manylinux1`` tags.

 This demonstrates how to use these docker images in conjunction with auditwheel to build manylinux-compatible wheels using the free `travis ci <https://travis-ci.org/>`_